 “Ecommerce is competitive, and if you’re a merchant, you face a need for rapid growth.

 Even with all the available tools, you’ve got limited engineering and marketing resources.
 You need to pick the right partners and tools.
-That means prioritizing well but also finding people you can trust, work well with, and rely upon.
+That means prioritising well but also finding people you can trust, work well with, and rely upon.

 Collaboration and allies are more important now than ever in this competitive ecommerce landscape.
 Don’t try to fight your battles alone.